Pogrund Family Essay Contest

 Select one of the essay topics below:

-4. Explain a tefilah (prayer) from the Siddur and its special meaning to you and the role it plays in your life.
+d.
+Explain a Tefilah (prayer) from the Siddur or a passage from Tehillim and its special meaning to you and the role it plays in your life.

-6. Describe a modern problem and show how our sacred texts deal with the problem. (e.g.: Sanctity of Human Life; Anti-Semitism; Sanctity of Marriage; Environment; Social Justice)
+f.
+Describe a modern problem and show how our sacred texts deal with the problem.

 Essay Contest Rules – click here.